JoePaxton/graphs/README.md

 **Inspiration**

 I want to expand on different visualizations on attributes for different tracks and be able to produce animation(s) while the track is playing.
-By learning on how to plot different attributes in a 2D and a 3D graph, it will help me understand how matplotlib stores data from Echo Nest into functions that their API provides.
+By learning on how to plot different attributes in a 2D and a 3D graph, it will help me manipulate animations and plots from [matplotlib] so I can store data from Echo Nest into functions that their API provides.

 **Explanation**